chstan/arpes/docs/writing-plugins.md

 # Adding Support for Beamlines or Lab Facilities

-**Note:** This is an advanced section, you can skip this unless you need or want to extend PyPES to cover more data formats.
+**Note:** This is an advanced section, you can skip this unless you need or want to extend PyARPES to cover more data formats.

-One of the overarching design goals of PyPES is to provide a completely uniform, pragmatic, and understandable approach to loading and performing common analyses of ARPES data.
+One of the overarching design goals of PyARPES is to provide a completely uniform, pragmatic, and understandable approach to loading and performing common analyses of ARPES data.
 Practically, this consists of at least

 1. Programmatic or automated data loading + saving, including from networked locations
 2. Data assuming the same ultimate format and structure, where this is reasonable (excluding SARPES)
-3. k-space conversion "just working", without requiring additional effort from either the PyPES authors or users once implemented
+3. k-space conversion "just working", without requiring additional effort from either the PyARPES authors or users once implemented
 4. Backward compatibility with Igor Pro experiments and binary data types

-In order to meet these constraints in light of the large variety of data formats, PyPES first requires that data is normalized to a single data type (NetCDF) which is well supported by `xarray` our data primitive of choice.
+In order to meet these constraints in light of the large variety of data formats, PyARPES first requires that data is normalized to a single data type (NetCDF) which is well supported by `xarray` our data primitive of choice.
 This normalization step is performed automatically and without user intervention aside from invocation of `prepare_raw_files()`.